julieleandre/greenery/METHODS.md

 - The *Canadian Community Health Survey* (CCHS) (reference) notably assesses whether the participant is Indigenous or not, their self-perceived mental health over an ordinal scale, and the health region in which they are located.
 The collection period of CCHS from January 2 to December 24 of the year 2018 was selected for this cross sectional study to avoid the cohort of confounding variables introduced by Covid-19 (reference).

-- NDVI, a continuous greenery scale acquired from the *Corrected representation of the NDVI using historical MODIS satellite images (250 m resolution) from 2000 to 2022*, of the same year was associated to each person of the previous dataset depending on their location, precise down to their health region.
+- NDVI, a continuous greenery scale acquired from the *Corrected representation of the NDVI using historical MODIS satellite images (250 m resolution) from 2000 to 2022*, of the same year were associated to each person of the previous dataset depending on their location, precise down to their health region.
 Greenery of each of the 77 health regions were determined by averaging the NDVI of the cities found within.
 For smaller counties which contained only one city, the NDVI thereof was used.
-The continuous values of the NDVI scale were categorized into three groups using equal width binning for ease of testing.
+The continuous values of the NDVI scale were categorized into three groups of low, medium, and high greenery using equal width binning for ease of testing.

-After the combination of the aforementioned datasets, there are a total of n=72,933 effective participants spread across all provinces and territories except for Nova Scotia, Yukon, Nunavut and Northwest Territories due to missing data from either survey.
+After the combination of the aforementioned datasets, there are a total of n=72,933 effective participants of all age groups spread across all provinces and territories except for Nova Scotia, Yukon, Nunavut and Northwest Territories due to missing data from either survey.
+For the upcoming tests, three categorical variables are relevant (figure 1), the demography of the participants (Indigenous or Non-Indigenous), their greenery level, and their mental health.
+Each of the valid and unique participants have their corresponding levels of these three metrics.
-> Each of these people associated with the key three variables of their demography, their greenery level and their mental health (figure 1) constitutes the data compiled with Pandas (Python 3.11) used for upcoming tests.

 ![Dataset](src/data_vis.png)

 ## Statistical Tests

 The chi-squared test of independence was deemed the most appropriate given the three categorical variables, and the goal to prove their correlation.
+Three different chi-squared tests were ran to assess the interaction between demography and mental health, between greenery and mental health, and between all three variables.

+The assumption of categorical variables is met as all three variables are as such.
+Demography is a boolean; the participants are either Indigenous or Non-Indigenous.
+Greenery is an ordinal variable; the groups of low, medium, and high greenery are used.
+Similarly, mental health is also ordinal; the metric ranges from excellent, very good, good, fair to poor self-perceived mental health.

+(reference to chi2 test assumptions https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3900058/)

 Assumptions are met because the variables are categorical, because the observations are independent by the design of the data collection process, and because counts in the contingency table are mutually exclusive as participants are sampled without replacement.
-Three different chi-squared tests were ran to assess the interaction between demography and mental health, between greenery and mental health, and between all three variables.

 The data was imported into a Pandas DataFrame to perform statistical and hypothesis testing using SciPy.
 The large number of participants (n=72,933) could not be used directly in a chi-squared test, influenced by sample size (reference); that is why smaller optimal samples sizes for each of the three tests were computed using GPower to meet the desired effect size of 0.3, the alpha error probability of 0.05, and a power of 0.80.
 These small samples sizes, however, may be a source of sampling bias as they represent a mere 0.2% to 0.3% of the whole dataset.
 Indeed, we consequentely executed the three aforementioned tests 250 times each on different random samples.
 As such, we hope for a greater coverage of the tests across all available regions.